vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 #### A brief look at a more complex system
 After these quantitative tests, I want to have a look at steering a racecar around a racetrack using model predictive contouring control ([MPCC](https://arxiv.org/abs/1711.07300)).

-The dynamics of the racecar are taken from here, and are approximated by the bycicle model.
+The dynamics of the racecar are taken from here, and are approximated by the bicycle model.
 The state is 8 dimensional, and the input has two dimensions.
 As MPCC introduces additional states and inputs, the resulting system is 10 dimensional, with three input states.